Time present and time past

 About

-Zoë's practice is process led and anchored in observations of time, landscape, nature and memory experienced through immersive creative walking experiences.
-Mindful sketchbook mark making documents an immediacy of emotive and sensory responses experienced and recorded vignettes of interest captured on her mobile phone provide fragmented moments Zoë returns to later in the studio informing digital compositions, moving image, printmaking, painting and expanded notions of drawing.
+Zoë's practice is process led and anchored in experiences of landscape and observations of time, nature and memory.
+Mindful sketchbook mark making documents an immediacy of emotive and sensory responses experienced and recorded vignettes of interest captured on her mobile phone provide fragmented moments Zoë returns to later in the studio informing painting, sculpture, digital compositions and printmaking.

 A visual language evolves through a process of repetition and layering, where addition and subtraction play an equally significant role in the evolution of the work.
 Zoë aspires to evoke within the viewer a reason to pause.
 Inviting us to spend time with the work, allowing a slow reveal and a quiet recognition of the expressions of time and memory embedded within the work, our everyday experiences and the external landscapes we pass through.